 - CSV files

 - Inspera APIs

-Please note you can opt to give the candidates access to their grades in Inspera Assessment.
-You can enable it in the test setup, and the grade will become available on the student dashboard when grading is completed.
+Please note you can opt to give the candidates access to their results in Inspera Assessment.
+You can enable it in the test setup, and the results will become available on the candidate dashboard / candidate report when grading is completed.